Boon-Jun/CS3245-HW3/README.txt

 Note: There are some changes to how search.py is used.
 Refer to the section under
       'Files included with this submission' for more details

-Before the documents are being ranked, the query string will be split and then stemmed with PorterStemmer.
-The leading and trailing quotation marks is then removed from each stemmed term as this was how terms were processed during indexing.
+Before the documents are being ranked, all non alphanumeric characters in the query string will be replaced with a space before tokenizing it and stemming it with PorterStemmer.
+This is similar to how the the words in the documents are indexed.

 The documents will then be ranked according to the lnc.ltc ranking scheme.
 That is to say that the weights of each term in the document will be calculated as :